cschladetsch/KAI/Install.md

 You will need cmake >= 3.7 and OpenGL and a bunch of things like Raknet.
 I have made the CMake files as permissible as possible, as at worst you will just end up with a character-based terminal and no networking.

 Note that Ubuntu apt only has cmake 3.5.
+So, for the moment you must use the *ubuntu* branch of the repo to build there.
+Soon enough I'll clean the CMake files to work with either 3.7 or 3.5 with or without cotire.
+For the moment, there's a branch you can use.

-That is to say: if the build system can't locate a package, it will not fail.
+If the build system can't locate a package, it will try to fail well.
 It will just not build anything that relies on that package.

 Otherwise, do what I do and solve the dependancies problems one at a time as you try to build.
 I could try to give you deep instructions on how to add all dependancies on all platforms, but they would be outdated before you read them anyway.
 And they'd be wrong.